jjmontesl/codenamize/README.md

                             number of prefixes to use
       -m MAXCHARS, --maxchars MAXCHARS
-                            max word characters (0 for no limit) -j JOIN, --join JOIN  separator between words (default: -) -c, --capitalize      capitalize words
+                            max word characters (0 for no limit) -a HASH_ALGO, --hash_algorithm HASH_ALGO
+                            the algorithm to use to hash the input value -j JOIN, --join JOIN  separator between words (default: -) -c, --capitalize      capitalize words
       --space               show codename space for the given arguments --tests               show information and samples
+      --list_algorithms     List the hash algorithms available
       --version             show program's version number and exit